JaronTHU/DuMLP-Pin/README.md

 # DuMLP-Pin

 This repo is the official implementation of "DuMLP-Pin: A Dual-MLP-dot-product Permutation-invariant Network for Set Feature Extraction".
-It includes code and models for the following tasks:
+It includes codes and models for the following tasks:

 | Task | Dataset | Evaluation Metric | Value (%)
 | :------: | :------: | :------: | :------: |